 You know what mattress is good for you?
 The one that you lie on, and out of the tens that you've tried feels the best to you, fits in your budget and has a warranty which fits your needs (if the manufacturer fulfills that warranty, especially for its inner layers).
 Keep in mind that, usually, the lifespan is much shorter than the warranty, and it's generally between 5 and 10 years; make sure that you read this about warranties and lifespan.

-Oh, and choose to buy from a manufacturer which describes in as much detail as possible the internal structure of its mattresses, and the materials that they use.
+Also, buy from a manufacturer which describes in as much detail as possible the internal structure of its mattresses, and the materials that they use.

 How can I ensure that a mattress has Oeko-Tex certification?